altinokdarici/bxn/apps/docs/src/content/docs/core/request-handlers.md

 ---
 title: Request Handlers
-description: Learn how to create and work with request handlers in bxn http
+description: Learn how to create and work with request handlers in bxn
 ---

-Request handlers are the core building blocks of your bxn http API.
+Request handlers are the core building blocks of your bxn API.
 Each route file exports a default handler function that processes incoming requests and returns responses.

 ## Basic Handler